 - Cons: You’ll need to make arrangements with the seller to view the furniture in person.
 For safety reasons, it is best to meet in a public place, but if the item is large, you may need to visit the seller’s home.
 You’ll also need a way to transport the item after purchase.
 Most transactions are cash-only.

-- How to shop: Visit Facebook and search for a local group or click on the “Marketplace” tab
+- Visit Facebook and search for a local group or click on the “Marketplace” tab

 - About: Goodwill Industries is a non-profit entity that owns secondhand stores selling gently used, donated items including furniture and home decor.